lucidlyfi/open-roles/board.md

 Work in the next 6 months will look like -

 - Designing and implementing an auction platform for protocols to issue credit and optimally find a pricing mechanism for them.
-- Designing and implementing a suite of exchange products for users to trade or collateralised credit positions.
+- Designing and implementing a suite of exchange products for users to trade or collateralise credit positions.
 - 100% unit and integration testing for the above.
 - Collaborate in security reviews.
 - Deploy and maintain smart contracts subsequently.